 - The CWCP Certification Course-

-- The Course consists of 30 hours of on-line, self-study web-based training, and a one day Webinar containing a Final Exam.
+- The Course consists of 40 hours of on-line, self-study web-based training, a one day Webinar, and a Final Exam.
 The on-line, self-study coursework is available once the registration process is completed.
 The one day Webinar is offered 5 times per calendar year.
 Each participant may select their preferred date as part of the registration process.
 The on-line, self-study coursework must be completed before attending the one day Webinar.
 A Final Exam will be administered at the end of the one day Webinar.
 The Final Exam will be given to only the participants of the Webinar that are in attendance for the entirety of the Webinar.
 A score of 70% or higher is considered a passing score.
 A CWCP Certificate of Completion will be awarded to participants with a passing score.
 The Certificate must be presented when applying for a Workers’ Compensation Adjuster’s License as proof of successful completion of the CWCP Certification Course.